rtmigo/prefnotifiers_flutter/README.md

 ## Keep in sync

-Create a single global instance of PrefNotifier for a particular parameter.
+Create a **single instance** of PrefNotifier for a **particular parameter**.
 Only access this parameter with this PrefNotifier instance.

 ``` dart
 final myParam = PrefNotifier<int>("MyParameter");